Rosemary Kuhlmann: Career

 After graduating from Juilliard, Kuhlmann joined the Robert Shaw Chorale.
 Although contracted to sing with the ensemble for two years, Kuhlmann broke her contract when she was cast as the Secretary in Gian Carlo Menotti's Broadway production of The Consul, replacing Gloria Lane who had performed the role at its premiere in Philadelphia.
 Kuhlmann said, "Everybody said Robert Shaw wouldn't let me out of my contract, but he did.
 Menotti's music turned me on to opera.
 It was so real—the vocal and the dramatic melded.
 When I did The Consul, it wasn't even like I was singing.
 I was living it, and the music value was just fantastic."

-In 1951, Kuhlmann joined the ensemble of the Broadway musical revival of Music in the Air, directed by Oscar Hammerstein II.
+In 1951, Kuhlmann originated the role of Sadie in William Roos, Jack Lawrence and Don Walker's Broadway musical Courtin' Time at the Nederlander Theatre (then known as the National Theatre) with her co-stars including Billie Worth, Joe E. Brown, Carmen Mathews, and Joseph Sweeney.
+After this production closed, she joined the ensemble of the 1951 Broadway musical revival of Music in the Air, directed by Oscar Hammerstein II.
 During this production, Kuhlmann was invited by Chandler Cowles, who had produced The Consul, to audition for Menotti for the part of the Mother in his new opera Amahl and the Night Visitors at the Mark Hellinger Theatre.
 Kuhlmann said of this audition, "I sang 'Voi lo sapete' and some art songs in English.
 Gian Carlo walked up to the stage and said, 'You're a little young, but we'll make you look like a Biblical woman.'
 They whisked me over to sing for NBC Opera producer Samuel Chotzinoff, and that was it.
 I had the role."

 Kuhlmann went directly from the closing of Music in the Air to rehearsals of Amahl and the Night Visitors in late November 1951.
 Rehearsals lasted approximately one month with Menotti, television director Kirk Browning, and conductor Thomas Schippers.
 In an interview, Kuhlmann said, "The crowning glory was having Toscanini attend one of the rehearsals.
 He kissed me on the cheek with tears in his eyes."

 On Christmas Eve 1951, Amahl and the Night Visitors was telecast live on NBC with Kuhlmann.
 The broadcast drew an estimated viewership of five million people.
 The following morning—Christmas Day—The New York Times ran a front-page review by Olin Downes on Menotti's "tender and exquisite" new opera.
 The article praised Kuhlmann's "moving portrayal, enhanced by the resources of her voice."
 The forty-five-minute work became an annual tradition, airing live for twelve consecutive Christmases with the same adult cast members—Kuhlmann as the Mother and David Aiken, Leon Lishner and Andrew McKinley as the Three Kings.
 The role of Amahl, originated by Chet Allen, was played in later broadcasts by Bill McIver and Kirk Jordan, both of whom played it opposite Kuhlmann.